AlexJKowal/CS6457GameDesign/MCAAA_FourSquare_readme.txt

 - Implemented initial smash shot behaviour
 - Implemented component for dictating appearance of power up collectibles
 - Taking care of PR reviews.
+- Design and Added Level 3

 * Jeff Duan
-Focused on AI player behaviors and ball throwing logic based on newton's law, initialized GameManager etc.
+- Focused on AI player behaviors and ball throwing logic based on newton's law, initialized GameManager etc.
 Taking care of PR reviews.
+- Design and Added Level 1 and 2

 * AJK
 Taking care of some assets to improve game feels, such as scoreboard, fence and cartoon figures includes their animations.